 This challenging and anxiety provoking time can lead to a lot of people developing some very self-destructive behaviour.
-It can become hard to focus on moderation when manging lockdown and all of the struggles that come with it.
+It can become hard to focus on moderation when managing lockdown, the anxiety as we come out of it and all of the struggles that come with managing it.
 One of the things that many people are leaning on very heavily right now is alcohol.

 But when is it really too much ??